-If you are considering doing a bicycle tour in Peru, Cusco Region is the place to go.
-It is perfect to organize a one-to-three day bicycle tour or even longer.
-Here you can find any kind of routes, from very simple ones up to very difficult ones.
+If you are thinking of doing a bicycle tour in Peru, the Cusco Region is the place to be.
+It is perfect to organize a one-to-three day bicycle tour (or a longer one if you prefer).
+Here you can find all kinds of routes, from simple to difficult.

-One of the most beautiful one-day tour in the region of Cusco, is without any doubt the route of Chinchero-Moray-Salineras de Maras – Urubamba.
+One of the most beautiful one-day tours in the region of Cusco, is without a doubt the route of Chinchero-Moray-Salineras de Maras – Urubamba.

 Moray and Salineras de Maras are very nice places, located close to the city of Cusco.
 There are several possibilities to get there.
-They all differ by distance and the level of diffiulty.
-Your choice will depend primarily on the cycling ability and physical condition.
-Basically, all the biking tours here can be handled both by younger cyclists, as well as by the experienced ones.
+They all differ by distance and level of difficulty.
+Your choice will depend primarily on your cycling ability and physical condition.
+Basically, all the biking tours here can be handled both by younger cyclists, as well as experienced ones.

-This tour can be done within one day.
-You would need to have a full day, from about 6 am to at least 8 pm (including travel by bus, and the stops for sightseeing attractions).
+This tour can be done within a day.
+You would need to have a full day, from about 6 AM to at least 8 AM (including bus travel and stops for sightseeing along the way).

-Before I will give you some logistics tips about the expedition, a few words about the most famous tourists attractions, which you will find on the way – Moray and Salineras de Maras.
+Before I give you some logistical tips about the expedition, a few words about the most famous tourist attractions on the way – Moray and Salineras de Maras.

 Moray – the mysterious hollows in the ground

-Moray is a small village, located close to the archaeological complexes of the Inca Empire.
+Moray is a small village, located near the archeological complexes of the Inca Empire.
 The construction consists of three natural circular depressions in the ground, whose slopes constitute agricultural terraces.
-Two recesses are combined, and the third is placed a little bit further.
+Two terraces are combined, while the third is placed a little bit further.

-Until now no one knows about the mystical meaning of those specific “holes”.
-Some popular theories tell that they were built as agricultural laboratories, in which the Incas conducted research on how the changing climate affects the growth of crops.
+Until now, no one knows about the mystical meaning of those specific “holes”.
+Some popular theories describe that they were built as agricultural laboratories, in which the Incas conducted research on how changing climates affect the growth of crops.

 The most interesting thing about this place is that terraces are situated on different levels.
-The difference between the highest and the lowest terrace in the individual hollows is up to 30 meters.
-The amount of sunlight, that goes to each terrace, is also different and has big influence for changes of temperature.
-It turns out that the annual average temperature difference between the terraces is of up to 15°C.
+The difference between the highest and lowest terrace in the individual hollows is up to 30 meters.
+Therefore, the amount of sunlight that goes to each terrace also varies, leading to changes in temperature.
+It turns out that the annual average temperature difference between the highest and lowest terrace is 15°C.

-Finally, to each terrace there is supplied a complex system of irrigation.
-Thus, the entire structure of these mysterious “holes” in the ground is worth seeing, especially that it is possible to go down to the bottom and walk through different levels of the terraces.
+Finally, each terrace includes a complex irrigation system.
+Thus, the entire structure of these mysterious “holes” in the ground is worth seeing, especially as it is possible to go down to the bottom and walk through different levels of the terraces.

-Due to some policies changes, you are not able to buy an admission ticket exclusively on the Moray area.
-You can enter to this complex only if you have so-called Boleto Turistico.
-It is a special ticket which allows you the access to a number of other important sights in the region of Cusco.
+Due to some policies changes, you are not able to buy an admission ticket exclusively in the Moray area.
+You can enter this complex only if you have the so-called Boleto Turistico.
+It is a special ticket which allows you access to a number of other important sights in the region of Cusco.
 The cost of this ticket is about $44.
-You can purchase a ticket for lower price but with the access to less attractions.
+You can purchase a ticket for a lower price, but with reduced access to attractions.

 Salineras de Maras – salt mines from the time of the Inca Empire

 Salineras de Maras is a salt mine.
 It is located near the town of Maras, hence the name Salineras de Maras.
 The complex consists of more than 5000 salt ponds situated on the steep slopes of the valley of Urubamba.
-First salt ponds in this place existed at the time of the Inca Empire and what interestingly, production of salt in the same Inca style, lasts to this day.
+The first salt ponds of this site existed at the time of the Inca Empire and interestingly, the method of salt production has not changed since the time of the Incas.

-You can learn more about the process of salt crystallization here in rectangular ponds, which are no bigger than four square meters and no deeper than thirty centimeters.
-In the dry season, in a month, it is possible to obtain about 10-centimeter layer of salt from any one of the pond.
+You can learn more about the process of salt crystallization in the rectangular ponds, which are no bigger than four square meters and no deeper than thirty centimeters.
+In the dry season, it is possible to obtain a 10-centimeter layer of salt from any of the ponds.

 Entrance ticket to Salineras de Maras costs only 7 Soles and can be purchased in front of the gate.

-There is an option for the experienced cyclists, who know how to deal with a bike, to organize an expedition on your own.
-It’s a great way to save some money.
-If it is not your case, we strongly recommend you to go with someone with experience or book a trip in your local travel agency (costs about $80-140 – depends on the company, the quality of bikes and the amount of hours – if it will be full day – around 10-12 hours it can cost 150-180 $ per person).
-You will avoid the unwanted stress and you will have everything prepared, you will not get lost, and if something will happen with the bike, you will receive other or the one you use, will be repaired.
-You will be provided with a private transport which will be always close to you.
-Also if you will have private transport with you, there will be possibility to see even more- like for example the Inca ruins in Chinchero and zip line situated nearby.
-That can be a really incredible day for you, one which you will always remember.
+There is an option for the experienced cyclists to organize an expedition on your own – which is a great way to save money.
+If you are not an experienced cyclist, we strongly recommend that you go with someone with experience or book a trip with your local travel agency (which costs about $80-160 – depending on the company, quality of bikes and duration).
+You will avoid the unwanted stress and will have everything prepared, you will not get lost, and if something happens to the bike, you will either receive another one or your current one will be repaired.
+You will be provided with private transport which will always be close to you.
+Also, by having private transport, you have the chance to see even more sites – such as the Inca ruins in Chinchero and zip line situated nearby.
+Sounds like an incredibly memorable day, doesn’t it?

 However if you will decide to do the tour on your own, here you will find useful information.